 In this FAQ, we answer any questions you have around Windward and security.

 The company Windward does not have access to your data.
 Because we are a document management and generation software, your data is processed through Windward, but never owned or accessed.

 The Windward program only reads from your data, with the following caveat.
-A user can write any select for a tag and that tag could include a command to to change the datasource.
+A user can write any select for a tag and that tag could include a command to change the datasource.
 Therefore, we recommend that you provide read-only credentials to any datasource you pass to Windward to enforce this restriction.
+The safest security features are the ones from your datasource.

 With SQL and OData (JSON & XML are read-only files so not an issue), there are three modes you can specify for setting parameter values.